18F/handbook/pages/travel-and-leave/fmla.md

 ## How FMLA works

-You can use 12 unpaid weeks of FMLA every year.
+You can use 12 unpaid weeks of FMLA every 52 weeks.
 The 12 weeks are rolling, and are refilled a year to the day you first went on FMLA status.

 Each time you use FMLA, it counts toward the 12 week/480 hour allotment.